smdf95/BeWell/user_stories.md

 - As a user, I want to be able to view my journal entries.

 - As a user, I want to be able to edit and delete journal entries.

+- As a user, I would like to receive daily zen quotes (API)